makerdao/community/governance/votes/Executive vote - October 5, 2022.md

 ## Proposal Details

-### Monetalis Clydesdale Onboarding and Inital Drawdown
+### Monetalis Clydesdale Onboarding and Initial Drawdown

-As per [this poll](https://vote.makerdao.com/polling/QmXHM6us#vote-breakdown) Monetalis Clydedale will be onboarded as RWA-007 as detailed below, if this executive proposal passes.
+As per [this poll](https://vote.makerdao.com/polling/QmXHM6us#vote-breakdown) Monetalis Clydesdale will be onboarded as RWA-007 as detailed below, if this executive proposal passes.

-As outlined in this [Domain Assesment](https://forum.makerdao.com/t/rwa007-mip65-monetalis-clydesdale-ces-domain-team-assessment/17787), this inital onboarding will set the [Debt Ceiling](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) to **1 million DAI**.
-If the set up for the pilot transation (done in this spell) is successful and Monetalis is able to draw 1 million DAI from the facilitity (utilizing the USDC PSM), a subsequent spell will increase the Debt Celing to 250 million DAI.
+As outlined in this [Domain Assesment](https://forum.makerdao.com/t/rwa007-mip65-monetalis-clydesdale-ces-domain-team-assessment/17787), this initial onboarding will set the [Debt Ceiling](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) to **1 million DAI**.
+If the setup for the pilot transaction (done in this spell) is successful and Monetalis can draw 1 million DAI from the facility (utilizing the USDC PSM), a subsequent spell will increase the Debt Ceiling to 250 million DAI.
 Please note that the Monetalis Clydesdale allocation of 500 million DAI is being **split equally between RWA-007-A for Bank Sygnum (onboarding in this spell) and RWA-007-B for Baile Gifford (to be onboarded at a later date).**

 #### Collateral Parameters
 * [Stability Fee](https://manual.makerdao.com/parameter-index/vault-risk/param-stability-fee): 0%.